Marohn-Group/mmodel/docs/tutorial_modifier.rst

 Modifying model and node
 =========================

 Modifiers are used to modify callables.
-They are defined as decorators.
+They can be python closures (wrappers) or decorators.
-Here we use decorators to modify already defined callables, namely the model and nodes in the graph.
 They are used during the definition of the node object or the model.
+A modifier is provided as (func, kwargs) tuple.

 To add a loop modifier to the node 'add':